 Mankind has lived along this river for 7,000 years.
 Early inhabitants included members of the Klamath, Modoc, Karuk, Hoopa and Yurok tribes.
 European settlement brought gold miners and loggers who have been mainly replaced by farmers, ranchers and tourists.

 The mouth of the Klamath River offers numerous recreation and adventure opportunities.
-The Klamath Beach bar creates and protects an important estuary.
+The Klamath Beach sand bar creates and protects an important estuary.

 Common visitors to the area include seals and sea lions, whales and thousands of shore birds, osprey and eagles.